-The journey for all neurodiverse families is different/unique but by sharing ours, we hope to help others know they are not alone.
+The journey for every neurodiverse parent is different/unique but by sharing ours, we hope to help others know they are not alone.

 Hello parents!
 A little something about me … I have two boys, my oldest got diagnosed with ASD (autism spectrum disorder) 6 years ago and my younger boy got diagnosed with ADHD about 3 years ago.
 My husband and I are working parents and have learnt a ton and grown together.
 We can truly say that we wouldn’t change a thing about our family but it’s not always easy!
-Here’s a few things we wish we knew when we started our journey as neurodiverse parents.
+Here’s a few things I wish I knew when I started the journey as a neurodiverse parent.

 1. A learning difference diagnosis is NOT the end of the world.